 In rare instances, the act of mitigation may eliminate entirely any loss suffered.
 In British Westinghouse Electric and Manufacturing Co Ltd v.
 Underground Electric Rlys Co of London Ltd, the claimant purchased steam turbines from the defendant, which were found to be defective, and sought damages to recover the cost of substitute turbines.
 The House of Lords held that the savings from the more effective substitutes that the claimant bought exceeded their costs, so the claimant recovered nothing under this head.

 When performing a loss assessment, it is not necessary to consider explicitly all aspects of the actual and but-for positions.
-Where aspects of the claimant’s financial position are identical in these two positions, these aspects will cancel out when the actual and but-for scenarios are compared.
+If aspects of the claimant’s financial position are identical in these two positions, these aspects will cancel out when the actual and but-for scenarios are compared.
 As an example, if the hotel owner in our example also has hotels in other countries whose performance has not been affected by the events surrounding the one hotel in question, then these properties need not be considered explicitly in any loss calculation.

 If the breach has an isolated effect on a single aspect of the business’s performance, then the loss can be calculated by examining this incremental effect of the breach on the business’s performance.
-Where the breach has a more extensive effect on different aspects of the claimant’s business, it may be preferable to calculate the actual and but-for positions explicitly and only then to calculate the loss as the difference between the two.
-This ensures clarity on the expert’s view on the effect of the breach on the claimant’s individual revenue and cost streams, which could be affected by the breach to different extents and in differing ways across time.
-By way of example, the authors have seen claims that identify the revenues that the claimant has lost as a result of the breach but which are silent on the effect (if any) of the breach on the claimant’s costs.
-Such calculations will often result in an incorrect estimate of the loss amount.
+If the breach has a more extensive effect on different aspects of the claimant’s business, it may be preferable to calculate the actual and but-for positions explicitly and only then to calculate the loss as the difference between the two.
+This ensures clarity on the expert’s view of the effect of the breach on the claimant’s individual revenue and cost streams, which could be affected by the breach to different extents and in differing ways across time.
+By way of example, the authors have seen claims that identify the revenues that the claimant has lost as a result of the breach but are silent on the effect (if any) of the breach on the claimant’s costs.
+These types of calculations will often result in an incorrect estimate of the loss amount.

 Dealing with uncertainty in financial information